Mohammad Taher Vahid Qazvini

-Mirza Mohammad Taher Vahid Qazvini (محمدطاهر وحید قزوینی; died 1700), was a Persian bureaucrat, poet, and historian, who served as the grand vizier of two Safavid monarchs, Shah Suleiman (r.
+Mirza Mohammad Taher Vahid Qazvini (محمدطاهر وحید قزوینی; died 1700), was an Iranian bureaucrat, poet, and historian, who served as the grand vizier of two Safavid monarchs, Shah Suleiman (r.
 1666–1694) and the latter's son Soltan Hoseyn (r.
 1694–1722) from 1691 to 1699.

 He is also notable for writing the Abbas-nama, the principal Iranian source regarding the events during the reign of Shah Abbas II (r.
 1642–1666).

 Background

 A native of Qazvin, Taher Vahid was born around 1621.
-He was of Tajik (Persian) Sayyid ancestry, and belonged to a family that was notable for occupying the office of vaqa'i-nevis (court registar).
+He was of Persian Sayyid ancestry, and belonged to a family that was notable for occupying the office of vaqa'i-nevis (court registrar).
 His father Mirza Mohammad had occupied the office under Shah Abbas I (r.
 1588–1629), and Taher Vahid would also later occupy it.

 Career

 Taher Vahid served as a chronicler during the reign of Shah Abbas II (r.
 1642–1666), composing the Abbas-nama, the principal Iranian source regarding the events during the reign of Shah Abbas II.

 In March 1691, Shah Suleiman (r.
 1666–1694) appointed Taher Vahid as his vizier, following a one year and a half vacancy of the office.
 The previous grand vizier had been Shaykh Ali Khan Zanganeh.
 After Taher Vahid's appointment, Shah Suleiman asked his opinion on the most pressing matters of the country, which Taher Vahid replied to by mentioning four serious problems that needed attention: the pay of the army of Iran, fiscal reform, unoccupied offices, and the renewal of trade.
-Shah Suleiman responded by increasing Taher Vahid's administrative authority to a unmatched level.
+Shah Suleiman responded by increasing Taher Vahid's administrative authority to an unmatched level.

 Taher Vahid continued to serve as vizier under Shah Suleiman's son and successor, Soltan Hoseyn (r.
 1694–1722).
 Taher Vahid, as well to a lesser degree the court steward (nazer) Najafqoli Khan, were the main counselors of Soltan Hoseyn during his early reign.
-In May 1699, Soltan Hoseyn dismissed Taher Vahid, supposedly due to the latters old age.
+In May 1699, Soltan Hoseyn dismissed Taher Vahid, supposedly due to the latter's old age.
 He replaced him with the eshik-aqasi-bashi Mohammad Mo'men Khan Shamlu, who, however, was also advanced in age.